mansoorabbas123/cortechsols-react-test/README.md

 **Description:**

 This is a React application built with Vite that implements basic e-commerce functionalities.
-Users can register, login, view products, add items to their cart, adjust quantities, and checkout using Stripe (simulated).
+Users can register, login, view products, add items to their cart, adjust quantities, and checkout using Stripe.

 **Features:**

 -   User registration and login
 -   Product browsing
 -   Cart management (add, remove, quantity adjustment)
--   Checkout simulation with Stripe (frontend-only)
+-   Checkout with Stripe (frontend-only)

 **Project Setup:**